Positron emission tomography scan

 This PET image shows an area of reduced blood flow from one of the arteries that feeds the heart.
 This information may help doctors decide whether to suggest bypass surgery or angioplasty to restore that blood flow.

-For your PET scan, a radioactive drug (tracer) will be put into your body.
-Because the amount of radiation you're exposed to is small, the risk of negative effects from it is low.
+For your PET scan, a radioactive drug (tracer) will be injected into a vein.
+Because the amount of radiation you're exposed to in the tracer is small, the risk of negative effects from the radiation is low.
 But the tracer might:

 - Expose your unborn baby to radiation if you are pregnant